MINUMUM ORDER: We don’t have a minimum! Order just one item if that’s all you need. We give a 10% discount for 10 or more of the same design.

 IMAGE TYPE: Think of embroidery as a paint-by-number with thread.
 Gradients (shifts from one color to another) don’t work, because each area is made from a single color of thread.
 For this reason photographs, sketches and 3D-rendered images are typically unsuitable for embroidery.
 Depending on the image, we may be able to clean it up in Photoshop for an additional fee.

 IMAGE RESOLUTION: If your original image is at least 200 dpi at the size you want your patch, we should be able to drop it directly into the embroidery software to make a design.
 That means if you're using an image you found online (which are typically 72 dpi) it must be at least 3 times larger than you want your patch to be.
 If your image is lower resolution it may or may not be suitable, and we may charge an additional fee (agreed on in advance) to clean it up in Photoshop.

 PRICING: All prices are determined by a formula that includes the number of colors and the number of stitches in your design, plus any applicable Photoshop fees.
 Small, single-color patches start at $7; additional colors cost $.50 each.
-Photoshop time is billed at $18/hour.
-We provide 10% discounts when you purchase 10 or more of the same item, and free tracked and insured shipping is provided when you purchase 20 or more patches.
+Photoshop time is billed at $20/hour.
+We provide 10% discounts when you purchase 10 or more of the same item, and are willing to negotiate larger discounts for larger orders.

 HOW DO I PAY?: Once you approve a design and price, we will send you a detailed invoice via PayPal, which includes PayPal Buyer Protection on all transactions.

 Email firstname.lastname@example.org for a free quote.
 Please include as much detail as possible in your message, including the size and colors you would like your patch to be, and image attachments or links.

 Custom name and number patches made for Helzberg Diamonds TV Commercial, 'Gift Like an MVP' Featuring Patrick Mahomes, Winter 2019

 Chi from Chobits